NYOS RS

 RAST

-On paragliders with RAST the canopy is divided into different internal pressurised sections by one or more fabric panels, some with valves running crossways to the direction of flight.
-This makes it possible to influence the air flows within the canopy.
+On paragliders with RAST, the inside of the canopy is divided into different (pressure) sections by one or more fabric panels, sometimes with valves at right angles to the direction of flight.
+This makes it possible to influence the airflow in the canopy.
+The mode of operation is comparable to a bulkhead, e.g. in tanks.

-With RAST, the air equalisation flows within the paraglider canopy can be regulated through defined openings.
-This applies both when filling,(during take-off) and when emptying.
-In the case of pressure loss, e.g. caused by canopy collapse in turbulent air, the relative internal pressure of the CORE section increases, while the BUFFER section absorbs the introduced energy by deformation.
-Furthermore, RAST can be used as an additional support to the leading and trailing edge, which has a positive effect on flight comfort.
+With RAST, the air equalization flows in the paraglider canopy can be regulated through defined openings.
+This applies both during inflation (launch) and deflation.
+In the event of pressure loss, e.g. caused by canopy malfunctions, the relative internal pressure of the CORE section increases, while the BUFFER section absorbs the energy introduced by deformation.
+Furthermore, RAST can be used as an additional stress level to the leading and trailing edge, which has a positive effect on flight comfort.
 As RAST connects the ribs over the entire profile height, the construction has a stiffening effect and reinforcements and/or stiffening elements can be saved or even completely replaced by this special construction method.

-In the NYOS RS, RAST has been optimized for the following characteristics:
+With the NYOSRS, RAST has been optimized for the following properties:

-• Smooth flight and maximum control in challenging conditions
+• Smooth flight and maximum control in demanding conditions

 • High canopy stability even at maximum speed